mongodb/docs/source/reference/commands.rst

    .. seealso:: :js:func:`db.serverStatus()` and ":doc:`/reference/server-status`"

-.. describe:: resetError
+.. mongodb:command:: resetError

    The ``resetError`` command resets the error status.
 Use this command with :command:`getPrevError`` command.

    .. seealso:: :js:func:`db.resetError()`

-.. describe:: getPrevError
+.. mongodb:command:: getPrevError

    The ``getPrevError`` command returns the errors since the last :command:`resetError` command.

    .. seealso:: :js:func:`db.getPrevError()`

-.. describe:: forceerror
+.. mongodb:command:: forceerror

    The force error command is for testing purposes only.
 Use ``forceerror`` to force a user assertion exception.

-.. describe:: profile
+.. mongodb:command:: profile

    Use the ``profile`` command to enable, disable or change the profile level.
 Use the following syntax: ::